• CLASSIC SAILFLOW

 the highest 1/10 of the wave spectrum.

-the lake, a 30.4 inch high will build into the region its wake
+.synopsis...a 30.1 inch high will build into the ohio valley and

 lake ontario open waters from the niagara river to hamlin beach-